microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.md

 The following assumes you are starting out with a fresh new scene.
 Alternatively, you can check out our already configured [MRTK Eye Tracking Examples](EyeTracking_ExamplesOverview.md).

+### Eye tracking requirements
+For Eye Tracking to work correctly, the following requirements must be met:

+1. An _'Eye Gaze Data Provider'_ must be added to the input system.
+This provides eye tracking data from the platform.
+2. Eye Tracking must be set as the preferred source in the _'Gaze Provider'_.
+This setting can be toggled at runtime.
+3. The _'Gaze Input'_ capability must be enabled in the application manifest.
+Currently this is only available in Visual Studio.
+4. The HoloLens **must** be calibrated for the current user under system settings.

+**IMPORTANT:** If any of the above requirements are not met, the application will automatically fall back to head-based gaze tracking.

+Below are the steps required to enable eye tracking in an application.

 ### Setting up the scene
 Set up the _MixedRealityToolkit_ by simply clicking _'Mixed Reality Toolkit -> Configure…'_ in the menu bar.